russellgeoff/mkaz.github.io/_posts/2012-07-27-tmux-terminal-multiplexer.md

   - tmux
 ---

-**tmux** is a terminal multiplexer, or you can consider it a &#8220;window" or &#8220;tab" manager for the terminal.
+**tmux** is a terminal multiplexer, or you can consider it a "window" or "tab" manager for the terminal.
 I've been a user of **screen** for a long time, but switched to tmux due to screen development being stale, it stayed stable but not as easy to use; leaving the door open for Tmux which is easier and more capable.

 ### Basics